captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 Yeah.
 ---
-At least we’re all together now.
+Well, at least we’re all together now.
 ---
 ---
 ## VALERIA: